laempy/pyoints/paper/paper.md

 # Summary

-The evolution of automated systems like autonomous robots and unmanned aerial vehicles leads to manifold chances in science, agreculture and industry.
+The evolution of automated systems like autonomous robots and unmanned aerial vehicles leads to manifold chances in science, agriculture and industry.
 Remote sensing sensors, like laser scanners and multi-spectral cameras can be combined with sensor networks, to monitor a research object all-embracingly.